rmrsk/EBGeometry/Docs/Sphinx/source/Example_Basic.rst

 *  ``bvhSDF`` uses *full BVH tree representation*, pruning branches during the tree traversal.
 *  ``linSDF`` uses *compact BVH tree representation*, also pruning branches during the tree traversal.

-All the above functions give the same result, but with widely different performance metrics.
+All the above functions give the same result, but with different performance metrics.